✂️ Segmentation¶

 -

-This paper proposes IFA-Net, which detects AI-generated forgeries from the perspective of "modeling what is real" rather than "learning what is fake."
-A frozen MAE reconstructs the input to produce residuals that expose regions deviating from the natural image manifold.
-A two-stage closed-loop pipeline—coarse detection → task-adaptive prior injection → residual amplification → refinement—iteratively amplifies manifold deviation, achieving state-of-the-art performance on both diffusion inpainting and traditional image tampering detection.
+The authors propose IFA-Net, which detects AI forgeries from the perspective of "modeling what is real" rather than "learning what is fake".
+By utilizing a frozen MAE to reconstruct inputs, the method produces residuals that expose regions deviating from the natural image manifold.
+Through a two-stage closed loop—coarse detection → task-adaptive prior injection → residual amplification → refinement—manifold deviations are iteratively amplified.
+The model achieves SOTA performance on both diffusion inpainting and traditional tampering detection.

 - Direct Segmentation without Logits Optimization for Training-Free Open-Vocabulary Semantic Segmentation